 - Natural air-dried logs are superior to anything else when properly dried (typically 6-8 months to acclimatize).
 This will reduce vertical wall shrinkage and settling.

 - Source the highest quality materials you can afford.
-It will make a large difference with the longevity of your home and the amount of maintenance you will undertake.
+It will make a large difference to the longevity of your home and the amount of maintenance you will undertake.

 - Getting the design right for your log cabin is important for the following reason: It will enable you to get your cabin to work better on your land for energy efficiency and future maintenance.

-So, what do you the experts want you to learn?
+So, what do the experts want you to learn?

 Log Cabin Notching Techniques